 We are looking at the digital environment in several ways.

-Firstly, we are examining a particular digital device.
+Firstly, in 2017 we examined a particular digital device.
 Our project, Beat the Fix, looks at digital gambling devices and in particular those called fixed odds betting machines.
 In doing this, we have seen how technology is inseparable from politics, business, mental health and addiction, sociology and more.
 In fact, as you’ll see on the Beat the Fix project site we spent much of our time just on this one subject.
 And we’ll spend more time here as now most people have a casino in their pocket.

 Then, secondly, we’ve been looking at the worries parents and teachers in particular have over social media, screen ‘addiction’, and staying safe on the internet.

 Thirdly, we have looked at particular aspect such as ‘the internet of things’.
 You can already, while on the bus or train coming home, use your smart phone to turn up the heating, turn the kettle on or maybe the electric blanket.
 You can also use your phone to see the kids are safe with the babysitter.
 You’re connected to your bank, your friends, the news, games, shopping, information….
 The world is becoming increasingly connected.
 Back in the early 1960s a guy called Marshall McLuhan saw that electronic machines were already becoming extensions of our nervous systems.

 Clearly, access to any benefits of digital technology is unequal.
 There are divides between the rich and poor worlds, and big divides between the poor and the better off in the ‘rich world’.
 Equally clearly, many lack a good level of ‘digital literacy’: this term can cover everything from gaining access to benefits to avoiding the many perils of digital usage.
 While to some extent, this is something taken on by schools and higher education, the fundamental problems lay with economics, so the issue is political.